 Eventually the path reaches Tsumago (妻籠 “wife and basket”), which is a truly enchanting village of traditional Japanese wooden houses, shops and ryokan.

-Once again, there are plenty of souvenirs to be had, many local crafts/craftsmen—including a tailor making rather gaudy flared trousers, the kind of trousers Elvis (should he still be alive) would wear to a rave.
+Once again, there are plenty of souvenirs to be had, many local crafts/craftsmen—including a tailor making rather impressive flared trousers, the kind Elvis (should he still be alive) would wear to a rave.
 For lunch/eats, Yoshimura Soba serves a selection of cold/hot soba dishes (the buckwheat flour is milled and kneaded into noodles on premises).
 And for dessert there’s a rather old school matcha tea shop across the road for Japanese tea and Japanese sweets.

 For the return journey, there’s a 15min bus (or 45min walk) from Tsumago to Nagiso from which you can catch a local train to Nakatsugawa and then change to an express back to Nagoya.

 1. How do you get to Magome?